 - What is small business invoice factoring?

-- How does small business invoice factoring work?
+- How does small business invoice funding work?

-- What are the advantages of small business factoring?
+- What are the advantages of invoice factoring for small business?

 - Small Business Factoring Example

-- Small Business Factoring gives you the following:
+- Small Business Invoice Factoring gives you the following:

 - Ready for the owner-employees of Bankers Factoring to fund your Small Company safely?
 Use our fast online factoring application or call the toll-free number 866-598-4295